-The carrying amount of the Company's non-current, non-financial assets (which include mineral property, plant and equipment and right-of-use assets) are reviewed for impairment at each reporting date for events or changes in circumstances that indicate that the carrying amount may not be recoverable.
+The carrying amount of the Company's non-current, non-financial assets (which include mineral property, plant and equipment, and right-of-use assets) are reviewed for impairment at each reporting date for events or changes in circumstances that indicate that the carrying amount may not be recoverable.
 If any such indication exists, an impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs of disposal and its value in use.

 For the purpose of measuring recoverable amounts, assets are grouped at the lowest levels for which there are separately identifiable cash flows (cash-generating units, or "CGUs").
 The Company has one CGU pertaining to the Mexican operations.
 For an asset that does not generate cash inflows largely independent of those from other assets, the recoverable amount is determined for the CGU to which the asset belongs.
+When indicators of potential impairment for specific assets exist, an impairment assessment is conducted.